 76. As to the objective test, it must be determined whether, quite apart from the judge's conduct, there are ascertainable facts which may raise doubts as to his or her impartiality.
 This implies that, in deciding whether in a given case there is a legitimate reason to fear that a particular judge or a body sitting as a bench lacks impartiality, the standpoint of the person concerned is important but not decisive.
-What is decisive is whether this fear can be held to be objectively justified (see Micallef, cited above, § and other protagonists in the proceedings (ibid., § 97).
-It must therefore be decided in each individual case whether the relationship in question is of such a nature and degree as to indicate a lack of impartiality on the part of the tribunal (see Pullar, cited above, § 38).
+What is decisive is whether this fear can be held to be objectively justified (see Micallef, cited above, § 96).

-57 Application no. 29369/10, Grand Chamber Judgment of 23 April 2015.
+&lt;sup>57 Application no. 29369/10, Grand Chamber Judgment of 23 April 2015.